vegaprotocol/documentation/docs/concepts/trading-on-vega/market-types.md

 * [Concept: Positions and margin](./margin.md)
 * [Tutorial: Propose a futures market](../../tutorials/proposals/new-market-proposal.md)
 :::

+### Prediction markets
+Prediction markets allow participants to bet on a specific outcome by holding a position on the market.

 ## Perpetual futures
 Perpetual futures markets do not have a final settlement date and so traders can hold a position on a perpetuals market indefinitely.
 Traders exchange cashflows each time the mark price for funding changes - this process is called mark-to-market settlement.